We are a resale marketplace. Prices may be above or below face value.

 Dallas had a great season, going 52-30 for the regular season and earning a spot in the NBA Playoffs.
 The team averaged 108.0 points per game and performed very well on the road.
 The Mavericks road record was 23-18, for a win percentage of .561.

-The Dallas Mavericks have been one of the NBA's premiere teams for a long time.
-Since 1998, they are one of just four teams to win the Western Conference, the others being the Spurs, Lakers, and Thunder.
+The Dallas Mavericks have been one of the NBA's premier teams for a long time.
+Since 1998, they have been one of just four teams to win the Western Conference, the others being the Spurs, Lakers, and Thunder.
 They have two retired numbers since inception.
 Derek Harper’s number 12 and Brad Davis’ number 15 hang in the rafters at the American Airlines Center.
-The team is looking to once again rebuild, as their roster is made up of nine players that are thirty years old or older.
+The team is looking to once again rebuild, as their roster is made up of nine players who are thirty years old or older.

 Recently Viewed Links